Humorism: Yellow bile

 Yellow bile was associated with a choleric nature (ambitious, decisive, aggressive, and short-tempered).
 It was thought to be fluid found within the gallbladder, or in excretions such as vomit and feces.
 The associated qualities for yellow bile are hot and dry with the natural association of summer and fire.
 It was believed that an excess of this humor in an individual would result in emotional irregularities such as increased anger or irrational behaviour.

 Black bile

 Black bile was associated with a melancholy nature, the word melancholy itself deriving from the Greek for 'black bile', μέλαινα χολή (melaina kholé).
 Depression was attributed to excess or unnatural black bile secreted by the spleen.

 Cancer was also attributed to an excess of black bile concentrated in a specific area.
 The seasonal association of black bile was to autumn as the cold and dry characteristics of the season reflect the nature of man.
+Black bile was generally seen as the most detrimental of the humors and within Galenic-Hippocratic humoral theory it was opposed to blood, the most natural and beneficial of the humors.